bids-standard/bids-specification/src/03-modality-agnostic-files.md

 {{ MACROS___make_columns_table(
    {
-      "session_id": ("REQUIRED", "There MUST be exactly one row for each session."), "acq_time": ("OPTIONAL", "Acquisition time refers to when the first data point of the first run was acquired.")
+      "session_id": ("REQUIRED", "There MUST be exactly one row for each session."), "acq_time": ("OPTIONAL", "Acquisition time refers to when the first data point of the first run was acquired."), "pathology": "RECOMMENDED",
-      "pathology": "RECOMMENDED",
    }
 ) }}